 If you want to buy a home, you’ll need to find a home loan that offers outstanding value for your particular financial needs.
 At this stage of your house-hunting mission, you can try to make the whole process a lot easier and quicker by applying for pre-approval on your home loan.

 Also known as conditional approval or approval in principle, the home loan pre-approval process is when your bank conditionally approves you for a loan before you make an offer to buy a house or unit.
 Most banks can offer pre-approval for three to six months if they deem you eligible, which takes some of the stress off your search.

 If you do decide to go down this route, you’ll have the added benefit of knowing exactly how much you can afford to spend.
 It means you can make a serious offer on a home on the spot, if you want.

 Choosing a home loan can be a bit overwhelming, especially if you’re a first home buyer.
 There are many factors that can affect your repayments, including: fixed versus floating, interest rates, features, term of the loan and fees.
 For more information on the types of home loan available, check out our story What is A Home Loan?

 Step 3.
 Start house hunting

-- The convenience factor of the property (is it close to facilities that are important to you?)
+- The convenience factor of the property.
+Is it close to facilities that are important to you?

 Step 4.
 Buy the home

-You are now at the stage where it’s time to start making offers on properties that you like.
+You are now at the stage when it’s time to start making offers on properties that you like.
 There are two main ways to buy a house or unit – via private treaty or at auction.